icerpc/icerpc-docs/content/slice/basics/contract-first.md

 }
 ```

-The `[SliceService]` attribute instructs the Slice Service code generator to generate an implementation of interface
+The `[SliceService]` attribute instructs the Slice Service source generator to generate an implementation of interface
 [IDispatcher].
 This implementation dispatches incoming requests to the `Chatbot` methods based on the operation names
 carried by these requests.